fullmero12-prog/The-Hoard/README.md

 * `LICENSE` — Licensing information.

 As implementation assets (Roll20 macros, card templates, API scripts) are produced they should be stored alongside this documentation.

+## Relic Item Pipeline (In Progress)

+The legacy effect engine has been retired in favor of a new relic-item pipeline.
+Relic grants now focus on cataloging which keepsakes the players own, and the forthcoming automation layer will sync inventory, token actions, and sheet attributes once it ships.
+Until that work lands, GMs should continue to apply relic adjustments manually when testing the run.